j3ys5k/ineedtoponder/content/solutions-for-back-pain-tension-and-other-pain.md

 ### What a routine might look like.

 So the overall approach would look like this.
-I've been sitting for about 30 mins.
+I’ve been sitting for about 30 mins.
 I get up and use a massage ball to work on 1- 2 trigger points near my most aggravated areas for about 30 seconds each.
-Then I'll pick a problem area to do about 40 reps of a mobilization on each.
+Then I’ll pick a problem area to do about 40 reps of a mobilization on each (while doing breathing and going into a meditative state from qi gong).
 Then back to work.
 Repeat at least once every 30 mins for best results.
 When really jacked up do every 20 mins.
-You don't need to repeatedly work trigger points each time.
-I've found 1-3 times per day seems to be sufficient.
+You don’t need to repeatedly work trigger points each time.
+I’ve found 1-3 times per day seems to be sufficient.
 (I now also include some progressive muscle relaxation in this routine for my hips / neck / jaw as well.
 See below)

 ## Don't Just Sit There ($40)